-Apricot Queen New Zealand Flax is primarily valued in the landscape or garden for its ornamental globe-shaped form.
-Its attractive large sword-like leaves emerge peach in spring, turning buttery yellow in color with distinctive green edges the rest of the year.
+Duet New Zealand Flax is primarily valued in the garden for its ornamental globe-shaped form.
+It features showy spikes of yellow flowers rising above the foliage from late spring to early summer.
+Its attractive large sword-like leaves remain green in color with showy creamy white variegation throughout the year.